Damon was elected to the Carrboro Board of Aldermen in 2013 and reelected in 2015. His current appointments include the following:

 Damon previously represented Carrboro as the chair of the Orange County Human Relations Commission, advising the county’s Board of Commissioners on social justice considerations in such wide-ranging issues as fair housing, emergency preparedness and response, civil liberties, employment benefits, and marriage equality.
 He attended the US Department of Housing and Urban Development’s National Fair Housing Training Academy Orientation in Washington, DC, with county staff in 2004, and he represented the commission at the North Carolina LGBT Statewide Leadership Summit in Greensboro in 2005.

-In other volunteer work, Damon has served on the board of directors of the Carolina Abortion Fund, a volunteer-run, nonprofit organization that provides grants to low-income patients in North Carolina who have chosen to have an abortion but cannot afford the whole cost.
-Damon has served on the Weaver Street Market elections committee, and he is a former editor of OrangePolitics, an award-winning multi-author blog that provides space for community members to engage in discussion and offer progressive perspectives on local and regional issues.
+In other volunteer work, Damon served on the board of directors of the Carolina Abortion Fund, a volunteer-run, nonprofit organization that provides grants to low-income patients in North Carolina who have chosen to have an abortion but cannot afford the whole cost.
+He frequently volunteers for the North Carolina AIDS Action Network and received the organization’s Advocate of the Year Award in 2017.

-In his professional life, Damon works in the medical school at Duke University, where he manages a team of health services researchers who study the quality, costs, and ethics of health care delivery.
+In his professional life, Damon works in the medical school at Duke University, where he is a communications specialist with a focus on the work of health services researchers who study the quality, costs, and ethics of health care delivery.
 He has coauthored papers on medical decision making, conflicts of interest in clinical research, and racial, ethnic, and gender differences in access to health care.